ropensci/spiro/README.md

 ## Overview

-The goal of `spiro` is to enable a fast workflow with raw files from metabolic carts/spiroergometry systems.
-It provides simple tools for data import, processing, summary and visualisation.
+The goal of `spiro` is to enable a fast workflow with raw data files from cardiopulmonary exercise testing.
+The package provides simple tools for data import, processing, summary and visualisation.

 ## Installation